anilkumbala/anil-aws-terraform-modules/README.md

 ECS Fargate
 Route53
 Cloudfront
-Certificate Manager,etc
+Certificate Manager

 Getting Started
 To get started with deploying the AWS services using Terraform, follow these steps:

 Clone this repository to your local machine.
-Install Terraform (version X.X.X) from the official Terraform website here.
+Install Terraform (version X.X.X) from the official Terraform website.
 Configure your AWS credentials by setting the necessary environment variables or using the AWS CLI aws configure command.
 Navigate to the desired service directory within the repository.
 Run terraform init to initialize the Terraform workspace.